Rob Gabriele https://www.safehome.org/author/rob-gabriele/

 Ring vs Ring Plus: Features and Similarities

 • DIY Installation: Ring’s mission, from the beginning, has been to give consumers more control over their home security systems.
-No surprise, then, that the company offers DIY installation and that it's an industry leader in making DIY installation easy.
+In keeping with that mission, Ring doesn’t just offer DIY installation.
+It offers one of the easiest installation processes out there.
 True, the wired versions of these two devices require you to work with…wait for it…wires.
-Ultimately, both models come with step-by-step instructions that ensure you can’t get lost.
-There are even handy videos if you’re more of a visual learner.
+Every Ring device, though, including both of these models, comes with step-by-step instructions that ensure you can’t get lost.
+More of a visual learner?
+No problem, Ring offers a collection of handy videos as well.
 It took us less than an hour to get both of these cameras up and running.

 Ring Doorbell Setup